tikene/video-caption-and-translate/README.md

 3. Video with embedded translated subtitles

 ## ⚠️ Important Notes
-- Ensure you have a valid OpenAI API key with sufficient credits.
-- The script uses the GPT-4o model for translation, which may incur costs on your OpenAI account (approximately 1-3 cents for a two-minute video).
+- The script uses the GPT-4 model for translation by default, which costs around $0.1 cents for a two-minute video.
+You may reduce token costs by switching to 'gpt-4o-mini' which is ~80% cheaper at the expense of translation quality
-- Large videos may not work and/or significantly increase costs.
-Testing has been limited to short videos (up to 5 minutes in length).
+- Longer video -> Higher costs (duh)

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.